vlmlee/Gin-Rummy/README.md

 The game format is the same as traditional Gin Rummy.

 Cards are pretty printed in the format: `RANK-SUIT`.
 For example, `AH` means `Ace of Hearts`, `KS` is the `King of Spades`.
+Each turn, the player will be prompt with 4 options:

+1. DRAW CARD FROM DECK
+2. PICKUP CARD FROM STACK
+3. CHECK MELDS IN HAND
+4. CHECK POINTS IN HAND

+You can then choose your actions by entering 1, 2, 3, or 4.
 The player will always goes first and there will be a message that logs what each player does during their turn.

 ### Some slight differences from regular Gin Rummy: